Stone kerbing, channels and footbridges of Charters Towers: History

 Charters Towers was proclaimed a municipality on 21 June 1877 with its first Mayor and aldermen elected two months later.
-Only a small municipality, it embrace one square mile centred on Mosman Street.
+Only a small municipality, it embraces one square mile centred on Mosman Street.
 Much on the land within the municipality was unsurveyed and was occupied for residential purposes under Miners' Rights.
 Business life centred on the grid pattern of Gill, Deane, Bow, Ryan, Hodgkinson, Church, Åland, School and in particular, Mosman Street.
 In the early 1880s committees were in place to oversee council activity and make recommendations including an Improvement Committee.
 During this boom period many of the initial timber buildings were replaced by more substantial and impressive structures.
-A number of civic improvements were undertaken by the Council including the construction of a water supply system from the Burdekin River, the development of the city's drainage system (i.e. storm-water kerbs, channeling and drains), the construction of footpaths, "metalling" of roads and the erection of bridges over creeks in the city.
+Several civic improvements were undertaken by the Council including the construction of a water supply system from the Burdekin River, the development of the city's drainage system (i.e. storm-water kerbs, channeling and drains), the construction of footpaths, "metalling" of roads and the erection of bridges over creeks in the city.

 By January 1884 a bridge was constructed over Hospital Creek, on a road leading from Charters Towers east to the railway station at Queenton.
 The contract for these works was won by Mr Walker who stabilised the creek with dry stone masonry and constructed a timber bridge over it.
 The bridge is reported to have been of great benefit to travelers on the Queenton Road.

 In March 1884 the Charter Towers Municipal Council's Foreman of Works, Mr Hugh Swann, reported on the improvements works to roads in the town.
 Works nearing completion included: the clearing of the road in preparation for "metalling" and undertaking drainage work to the bridge and approaches near Plant's Day Dawn mine in Rutherford Street; repairing part of Elizabeth and other streets, forming part of Mary Street to carry part of the channel water and storm-water from Mosman Street; procuring material and repairing footpaths throughout the city; and repairing the Municipal's portion of Mosman Street that had been previously damaged by water from Plant's Day Dawn.